ForEvolve/ForEvolve.Blog.Samples/SwappableImplementation/README.md

 # Sample projects
 This project aims at demonstrating the interchangeability between services implementation.
-It have been built to demo the concept automatically, instead of creating a big manual procedure (it makes it easier to reproduce the use cases).
+It has been built to demo the concept automatically, instead of creating a big manual procedure (it makes it easier to reproduce the use cases).

 This project is not supposed to show best practices or anything.